mohammed-nurulhoque/surov/README.md

 # suro-v

 A tiny RISC-V processor that implements RV32I/E + Zicntr* + Zba.
-Uses a multi-cycle architecture where each instruction takes 2-4 cycles.
+Uses a multi-cycle architecture where each instruction takes 1-3 cycles.
 Large shifts take additional cycles through a multi-stage shifter that can shift up to 3 bits per cycle.
 No interrupts or privilaged instructions.

 Passes RISCV ISA tests rv32ui-p* and rv32uzba-p*.

-Achives 0.498 DMIPS/MHz for I variant and 0.479 for E variant.
+Achives 0.568 DMIPS/MHz for I variant and 0.479 for E variant.

-*Zicntr is basic cycle counter only - time returns cycle count, no higher-bit counters.
+*Zicntr time returns cycle count, no higher-bit counters.

 ## Architecture